 There are many ways companies can invest in their management.
 Here are some recommendations:

 - Succession planning and management assessment tools.
 By using a management assessment, a company will get an understanding of their manager's qualities and an idea of how they actually perform in their management positions.

 - Management quiz and challenges.
 Challenges can give an overview of how skilled is each person in the managerial area.
 Quizzes are good for understanding what are their top strengths and if those are in line with their manager role, where to improve and what to avoid.

 - Training and certifications.
 Either internal or external delivered, each company should provide relevant training for its employees/ managers.
 If external training is delivered, certifications are relevant for both company and the person trained.

 - Incorporate mentorship.
-Mentorship is a very different from management.
+Mentorship is very different from management.
 Mentorship is a relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person.
 Mentoring provides guidance and assistance and enables the supported individual to find problem solution through the asking of direct questions.
-Focusing on turning managers into mentors would bring significant work-satisfaction, engagement and better operational results.
+Focusing on turning managers into mentors would bring significant work-satisfaction, engagement, and better operational results.